Beast of Busco: History

-In 1898, a farmer named Oscar Fulk claimed to have seen a giant turtle living in the seven-acre lake on his farm near Churubusco, Indiana.
-He told others about it, but eventually he decided to drop the matter.
+In 1898, farmer Oscar Fulk claimed to have seen a giant turtle inhabiting a 7 acres lake on his farm near Churubusco, Indiana.
+He subsequently related his account to others but eventually abandoned his efforts to pursue the matter any further.

-A half century later, in July 1948, two Churubusco citizens, Ora Blue and Charley Wilson, also reported seeing a huge turtle (weighing an estimated 500 pounds) while fishing on the same lake, which had come to be known as Fulk Lake.
-A farmer named Gale Harris owned the land at that time.
-Harris and others also reported seeing the creature.
-Word spread.
+Nearly half a century later, in July 1948, two Churubusco residents, Ora Blue and Charley Wilson, reported seeing a large turtle while fishing on the same lake, by then known as Fulk Lake.
+They estimated the animal to weigh approximately 500 lb.
+At the time, the property was owned by farmer Gale Harris who, along with others, also reported seeing the creature.
+As accounts of the animal circulated, interest in the sightings began to grow.

-In early 1949, a UPI reporter from Fort Wayne sent the story out on the wire services, and the turtle became nationally famous.

-Curious mobs of sightseers began to invade Harris’ land forcing state police to be called in for traffic control.
+In early 1949, a UPI reporter from Fort Wayne transmitted the story through the wire services, bringing the turtle to national attention.
+Curious crowds of sightseers subsequently descended on Harris’ property, prompting local authorities to call in the state police to manage traffic.